Migreeniaura ilman päänsärkyä – näin tunnistat sen

 Summary

-Markku Nissilä, neurology specialist
+Markku Nissilä, specialist in neurology

 Frequently asked questions about migraine aura without headache